-Anyone who manifests signs and symptoms of bladder cancer should be evaluated.
-Specific pelvic regions that need evaluation are kidneys, bladder, and urethra, especially if the individual is over 40 years of age.
+Anyone who manifests signs and symptoms of bladder cancer needs a medical evaluation.
+Besides, specific pelvic regions that need examination are kidneys, bladder, and urethra, especially if the individual is over 40 years of age.
 This examination includes one or more urine tests, cystourethroscopy and an imaging test of the kidneys and ureters.

-The following are important urine tests to take if cancer in the bladder is suspected:
+The following are important urine tests to take if there is a suspicion of cancer in the bladder.

 - Urinalysis is a test that employs a chemical indicator that changes color in the presence of certain features in the urine like white blood cells, red blood cells and glucose (sugar).
-The urine is also examined with a microscope.
+Furthermore, the urine needs a microscope evaluation.

-- Urine cytology is conducted by a pathologist who examines the sample of the urine under a microscope to check for abnormal-appearing cells that shed from the lining of the bladder.
+- Besides this, a pathologist conducts a urine cytology which examines the sample of the urine under a microscope to check for abnormal-appearing cells that shed from the lining of the bladder.

-- Urine culture is when a sample is placed in a growth medium and monitored for signs of bacterial growth.
-The bacteria can be identified and the diagnosis may show an infection rather than cancer.
+- Moreover, a urine culture is when a sample is placed in a growth medium to check for signs of bacterial growth.
+If there are traces of bacteria, the diagnosis may show an infection rather than cancer.

 Imaging tests help detect any lumps or abnormalities in the kidneys, ureters, bladder or the urethra.
 The optimal imaging assessment (with computed tomography [CT] scan, magnetic resonance imaging [MRI], intravenous pyelogram [IVP], or kidney ultrasound) is necessary to stage the disease and formulate subsequent treatment plan.

-- MRI: A magnetic resonance imaging of the kidneys, ureters, and bladder is employed to evaluate the urinary tract.
-This imaging may provide useful information in staging of the bladder cancer.
+A magnetic resonance imaging of the kidneys, ureters, and bladder is employed to evaluate the urinary tract.
+Moreover, this imaging may provide useful information in staging of the bladder cancer.

-- IVP: Here a radiopaque dye (one that is visible on X-ray) is injected into the vein.
-The dye collects in and is excreted by the kidneys.
-As the dye passes through the urinary drainage system any abnormal lumps may be detected on X-ray images.
-It might be useful to note that there is a small risk of having an allergic reaction to the dye.
-People who are allergic to contrast dye, iodine or shellfish should let the radiologist know.
+Here a radiopaque dye (one that is visible on X-ray) is injected into the vein.
+The kidneys expel the dye.
+As the dye passes through the urinary drainage system any abnormal lumps manifest on the X-ray images.
+However, it might be useful to note that there is a small risk of having an allergic reaction to the dye.
+Moreover, people who are allergic to contrast dye, iodine or shellfish should let the radiologist know.

-- Cystoscopy: A cystoscopy is a procedure that is done to directly visualise the lining of the urethra and bladder.
-It can be conducted by a urologist/oncologist in an operating room.
-Also known as the cystourethroscopy, an anesthetic gel is applied to the urethra to avoid discomfort and a small tube with a camera (cystoscope) is then inserted into the bladder through the urethra.
+A cystoscopy (or cystourethroscopy) is a procedure that directly visualizes the lining of the urethra and bladder.
+A urologist/oncologist conducts a cystoscopy in an operating room.
+An anesthetic gel is to the urethra helps avoid discomfort and a small tube with a camera (cystoscope) passes into the bladder through the urethra.

-Apart from these imaging tests, a biopsy exclusively for the examining of abnormal tissue can be taken.
-This may be examined in a laboratory or an operating room.
-Biopsy is usually done as an office procedure by cystoscopy.
+Apart from these imaging tests, there may be a biopsy to examine abnormal tissue that goes for examination in a laboratory or an operating room.

-Upon diagnosis of bladder cancer, imaging tests are performed.
-This is followed by resection of bladder mass by cystoscopy under anesthesia to confirm the extent of tumor, a procedure called TURBT.
-Further the tumor can be classified as invading the muscle or not which has a bearing on further treatment planning.
+There may be imaging tests after the diagnosis of bladder cancer.
+Resection of bladder mass by cystoscopy under anesthesia helps confirm the extent of tumor.
+This resection procedure (TURBT) may follow diagnosis.
+Further the tumor may either be invading the muscle or not which has a bearing on further treatment planning.

 Bladder cancer staging

 The treatment and prognosis of bladder cancer depend upon its stage, its grade, and the risk that the cancer will recur.
 After diagnosis of bladder cancer, the doctor sets out to determine if it has spread and how far it has spread.
-This process is called staging of cancer.
-Staging is important to determine what treatment plan needs to be drawn out and if it will be successful.
+Moreover, staging helps determine the treatment plan and gauge its success.